 This kind of thalassemia is so serious that it needs frequent blood transfusions.
 Thalassemia intermedia is a less serious kind of beta-thalassemia and do not require the patient to go through blood transfusions.

-Beta-Thalassemia Trait is found in individuals where there is only one HBB gene mutation in each cell possess mild anemia.
+Beta-Thalassemia trait is found in individuals where there is only one HBB gene mutation in each cell possesses mild anaemia.

-It consists of two major forms namely hydrops fetalis and hemoglobin H disease.
+It consists of two major forms namely, Hydrops fetalis or Haemoglobin H disease.

-Hemoglobin H can be responsible for bone complexities.
+Haemoglobin H can be responsible for bone complexities.
 The forehead, cheeks, and jaw may overgrow.
-Moreover, hemoglobin H can cause:
+Moreover, haemoglobin H can cause:

-The treatment depends on its type and severity of the disease.
+The treatment depends on the type and severity of the disease.
 The doctor provides a course of treatment that suits best for a particular case.

-Some of the treatments opted for maximum cases include:
+Some of the treatments, which are opted for maximum cases include: